imjoseangel/sandbox/doc/automation.md

     Server-->>GIT: Automated!
 ```

+Check if the automation in-place fits with the following rules:

+* Can Create new components
+* Can Modify existing components
+* Can Remove existing components

+In this stage, thoughts about recovery speed and rolling back in case of disaster emerge.

 ### The fourth stage - Realizing there is still a long way to go

 With Continuous Integration, the process changes dramatically.
 The Teams start to look for new automation techniques and think about changing their scripts for standard tools like *Terraform*, *Pulumi*, *Ansible*, or *Chef*, among others.
 Using a tool like *Terraform* doesn't mean the Team will improve its process.
 Compared with Bash, the *Terraform* code is just another script launched from the local machine.